Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 ### Precipitation Interactions

-Determines how the block interacts with precipitation (rain and snow).
+Determines how the block interacts with rain and snow.

 _Requires format version [1.21.120](/blocks/block-format-history#_1-21-120) or later._

 #### Object Format {#precipitation-interactions-object}

 -   `precipitation_behavior` — String
+    -   `"obstruct_rain_accumulate_snow"`{lang=json} (default)
-    -   `"obstruct_rain_accumulate_snow"`{lang=json} (default) prevents rain from passing through the block, instead causing it to splash on top of it and causes snow layers to build up above the block while it is snowing.
+        -   Prevents rain from passing through the block, instead causing it to splash on top of it.
+        -   Causes snow layers to build up above the block.
+    -   `"obstruct_rain"`{lang=json}
-    -   `"obstruct_rain"`{lang=json} prevents rain from passing through the block, instead causing it to splash on top of it.
+        -   Prevents rain from passing through the block, instead causing it to splash on top of it.
+        -   Prevents snow layers from building up above the block.
+    -   `"snowlogging"`{lang=json}
+        -   Allows rain to pass through the block without splashing on top of it.
+        -   Allows snow to build up or be placed inside of the block, meaning the block can be [snowlogged](/blocks/block-colocation#snowlogging).
+    -   `"none"`{lang=json}
-    -   `"none"`{lang=json} allows rain and snow to pass through the block.
+        -   Allows rain to pass through the block without splashing on top of it.
+        -   Prevents snow from building up inside or on top of the block.

 <CodeHeader breadcrumbs="minecraft:block/components" />